 PhDivas Podcast, hosted by Liz Wayne and Christine “Xine” Yao, is about academia, culture, and social justice across the STEM/humanities divide.
 An engaging conversation between friends and scholars, PhDivas fills a niche for witty and insightful discussion and proves that PhDs in engineering and English literature have more in common than meets the eye.

 Alternative- Academic or alt-ac is a term that is fairly recent.
 It refers to careers within industries that may be an application of the academic program a PhD graduate pursued.
-These careers are often outside of the university and is an alternative path to tenure-track professor opportunities.
+These careers are often outside of the university and i s an alternative path to tenure-track professor opportunities.
+View job titles of CEHD PhD alumni outside of academia.
 CEHD Career Services offers individual appointments for graduate students focused on resume/CV review, cover letter writing, and the non-academic interview and job search.
 Schedule an appointment online.

 Imagine PhD is a free site to support PhD in exploring a variety of career options based on industries and individual interest areas.

-Columbia University’s Center for Career Education provides a break down of industries that are accessible to transition into from academia.
+Columbia University provides a breakdown of industries that are accessible to transition into from academia.

 The University of North Carolina at Chapel Hill provides a job board for general alternative academic job searches and specific sites for Humanities and Social Sciences.